Learn how to make the easiest Whole Wheat Pizza Dough without kneading. It has amazing flavor, can be made ahead, and stirs up so fast!

 • Measure out 1 cup warm water.
 Stir in the yeast and sugar.
 Let sit for about 5 minutes until dissolved or puffy.

 • Add the flour, olive oil, and salt to a medium bowl.
 Add the water-yeast mixture and stir together with a spoon or your hands.
 Continue bringing the dough together into a ball, adding 1/4-½ cup additional water to make a smooth ball of dough.
-It’s okay if it’s a little wet.
+It's OK if it's a little wet.

-• Add the dough to a greased 1 quart storage container (or a larger container works too).
+• To use the dough on a future day, add the dough to a greased 1 quart storage container (or a larger container works too).
 Store in the fridge for up to 1 week.

 Notes

-• You don’t need to knead the dough, just bring it together with your hands to make a dough.
+• You don’t need to knead the dough; just bring it together with your hands to make a dough.
 It will become softer as it sits.

 Nutrition